 I’m falling in love with hole punching leaves and during a little blog holiday, I couldn’t help get creative with them.
 Coupling familiar shapes with stunning leaves from nature just works.

-This nature bracelet is quite easy to make and a child over five could do most steps on their own but I think it’s more fun when you work together to create it.
+This leaf bracelet is quite easy to make and a child over five could do most steps on their own but I think it’s more fun when you work together to create it.

 - Semi dry to completely dried out Leaves – try to collect leaves with different colours and patterns